kwanghoon/MySmallBasic/README.md

 We open our google group: ... where you can ask questions or you can give us suggestions.

 ## Roadmap
-- A *Graduation* function for Small Basic programmers to move to other programming languages such as Python, Java, and so
+- A sample curriculum for lectures on *Computational Thinking*, which we plan to open at Chonnam National University, Spring 2018.
+- New libraries for lists, trees, and graphs.
-- A block-based coding environment based on Blockly
+- A block-based coding environment based on Blockly.
-- A *Publish* function for people easy to share their Small Basic programs with others
+- A *Publish* function for people easy to share their Small Basic programs with others.
-- A sample curriculum for a lecture on Computational Thinking, which we plans to open at Chonnam National University, Spring 2018.
+- A *Graduation* function for Small Basic programmers to move to other programming languages such as Python, Java, and so.

 ## Credits
 - Kwanghoon Choi <kwanghoon.choi@jnu.ac.kr>